ajsnarr98/LinkNotes/backlog.md

 - save changes to note for recovery in case of crash (discard on cancel or save)
 - add custom recyclerview-like chipgroup
 - add sign config for release to the release build
+- get images to resize smoothly when loading

 ## Bugs
 - clicking "add" entry copies an existing entry sometimes (found with 2 entries both containing text)